RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 What happens in the above code block?
-- The above command "find ./government/Media -iname "A*"" means walking through the specified directory and looking for files or directories whose name starts with "A" or "a".
+- The above command "find ./government/Media -iname "A*"" means walking through the specified directory and looking for any file or directory whose name starts with "A" or "a".
-- The -name option is case sensitive, but the -iname option is not.
+- The -name option is case sensitive, but the -iname option is case insensitive.
-- This command is useful when we want to look for files or directories but are not sure about the name.
+- This command is useful when we want to look for any file or directory but are not sure about the capitalization of their name.

 ### **2. -type**